 Hot air ballooning in Cappadocia is still high up on my list of epic travel memories.
 Cappadocia in central Turkey, is known for its valleys and unique rock formations shaped centuries ago by erupting volcanoes.
 Rose Valley with its pink-hued rocks which deepen as the sun descends; Pigeon Valley; Ihlara Valley and Goreme Valley home to the Open Air Museum.
-The beauty of the valleys can be appreciated in two ways, either by pulling on a sturdy pair of boots and hiking through them or by drifting, gently above them at sunrise during a hot-air balloon flight.
+The beauty of the valleys can be appreciated in two ways, either by pulling on a sturdy pair of boots and hiking through them or by drifting, gently above them at sunrise during a hot-air balloon flight on a Cappadocia balloon tour.
 Which would you choose?

 A Dawn Flight

-Not many things will get me up at 5am – the prospect of a stunning sunrise, possibly.
-Flying off to a new destination, always.
-But on our second day in Goreme, when the alarm started screeching, I was out of bed like a rocket – I knew today, and our hot-air balloon flight over Goreme, would be one of the highlights of our Turkey trip – though it was a pity not to have had more time in our Fairy Chimney.
+Not many things will get me up at 5am – the prospect of a stunning sunrise?
+Possibly.
+Flying off to a new destination?
+Always.
+But on our second day in Goreme, when the alarm started screeching, I was out of bed like a rocket.
+I knew today, and our Cappadocia balloon tour, would be one of the highlights of our Turkey trip.
+This is one the best Capadoccia tours you can do, although, I admit, it was a pity not to have had more time in our Fairy Chimney.

 After a quick coffee, pastries, fruit and signing of forms at the Butterfly Balloon meeting point 16 of us set off in a minibus to a high plateau overlooking Goreme.